samyog-dhital/samyog-dhital/README.md

 - 💪 Working on Blockchain (#DeFi)
 - 💹 Extreme Bullish on Crypto
-- 🥅 2023: specuxHQ to the mass.
+- 🥅 2023: Specux.com to the mass.
 (Follow @specuxHQ closely on Twitter/X😉)

 ### Tech I enjoy